manasi2max/AutoTCL_Tool/README.md

 ```
 We begin by opening the final timing file in write mode.
 Next, we open the temporary timing file in read mode to identify and process the bussed ports.
 To ensure all bus signals are properly constrained, we read through the synthesis netlist and locate all nets that belong to a bus.
 These are then written to the final timing file in the required format, applying the constraints to each port within the bus.
 If we encounter any lines that correspond to non-bussed signals, we simply write them as they are into the final timing file, preserving their original details.

-now we have reached the end of the read_sdc. proc
-Now all the procs need to be sourcd so that they can be called in the main file.
+Now that we have all the procs, need to be sourced so that they can be called in the main file.

 ```
 puts "\nInfo: Timing Analysis Started ... "